 Here’s another big team photo, but a very different brand.
 In fact, visitors could learn a lot about Calm from the lead image on its ‘about us’ page.

-The employees are in nature, with big smiles on their faces.
+The employees are in nature, taking part in a group photo, with big smiles on their faces.
 Sharing examples of how your company lives its values can be a really smart move.

 There’s more to this ‘about us’ page, though, including:

 - A list of statistics and awards that the business has achieved, which adds credibility to the service being offered.